Off the Beaten Track

 we had set up a bit too close to the coast that night.

 But this is the Canary Islands and we’re not easily given to panic here.

-So, we did what any responsible campers would do on a relaxing tropical holiday – we popped open another bottle of volcanic wine and continued dipping queso majorero (local goat cheese) into the spicy mojo picón – all the while measuring the progression of the tide as we talked and laughed beneath the Atlantic stars.
+So, we did what any responsible campers would do – we popped open another bottle of sweet, volcanic wine and continued dipping queso majorero (local goat cheese) into the spicy mojo picón as we talked and laughed beneath the Atlantic stars, all the while measuring the progression of the tide and now and then, taking turn to push our tent just a little bit back from the shore.

 Camping in Fuerteventura:

 With only five days to explore Fuerteventura – the second largest of the Canary Islands – we would need to do a lot of moving around.
 We arrived without an itinerary, determined to follow the advice of locals on our search for the most beautiful beaches and avoid the wilder winds (Fuerteventura, after all, translates to “strong wind,” and for good reason).